A century of history of the Antelme-Bérenguier house in Roquebrune on Argens

 Photo Nadine Berenguier

-A few decades later, the name "Jane" was given to the store.
-The cane blind had disappeared.
+A few decades later, the name « Jane » was given to the store.
+The awning had disappeared.

-The store in the 60s and 70s-Photo Nadine Berenguier
+The store in the 60s-70s-Photo Nadine Berenguier

-"Jane's" existed until my grandmother Jeanne retired in the late 80s.
-The store was then sold to the Concerto real estate agency, which was based there for several decades.
-Since the early 2020s, the space has been occupied by an architectural firm (Architecture.20) and a landscaping firm (Simoncini Jardin).
+« Jane » existed until the retirement of my grandmother Jeanne in the late 1980s.
+The store was then sold to the real estate agency Concerto, which was installed there for several decades.
+Since the early 2020s, this space has been occupied by an office of architecture (Architecture.20) and landscape (Simoncini Garden).

 Jeanne in 1975-Photo Nadine Berenguier